blueridgeboost/blueridgeboost.github.io/src/content/english/instructors/_index.md

 - enable : true
   name: "Scarlett Morse"
-  role: "Camp Instructor.
-Coding and Robotics teacher"
+  role: "Camp Instructor<br>Coding and Robotics Teacher"
   photo:  "/images/instructors/nophoto.png"
   bio: "Scarlett lived in Pennsylvania, Virginia, and France, and graduated in 2024 from Albemarle High School, the Math, Engineering, and Science Academy.
 Scarlett is currently a student at the University of Virginia.
 Scarlett plans to study math and computer science, environmental science, political science, and French.
   </p><p>